flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 ------------------------------------------------------------------

 BranchNode is a special node that alter the flow of the workflow graph.
-It allows the control flow to branch at runtime based on a series of conditions that get evaluated on various parameters (e.g. inputs, primtives).
+It allows the control flow to branch at runtime based on a series of conditions that get evaluated on various parameters (e.g. inputs, primitives).